British Jazz Pianist of the Year 2010

 The year 2000 saw Craig and clarinettist Julian Stringle perform the first ever jazz concert in Albania in a marble pyramid!
 The years 2000-2001 saw Craig performing regularly with the Post Office sponsored group ‘First Class Sounds’ including a CD ‘Making Tracks’.
 2002 highlights included a three week jazz cruise in the Caribbean with Digby Fairweather and Jack Parnell, and an extended feature and front cover in May’s edition of Jazz Journal International.
 Craig continues to work in a variety of settings.
 He is a member of Digby Fairweather’s Half Dozen (2 time winner of the British Jazz Award for best small Group 2005, 2006) and from 2002-2007 was the backing unit for the late George Melly, recording 3 acclaimed CD’s and including 4 month long residencies at Ronnie Scotts.
 The year 2003 saw him on the front cover of Jazz Journal International with a feature article and his CD ‘It’s a Jazz Life’ was CD of the month in The Observer.

-In 2005 his trio CD ‘Three Flow’ was reviewed by Richard Palmer (Biographer for Oscar Peterson’s ‘A Jazz Odessey’) and was his choice for CD of the year for Jazz Journal International.
+In 2005 his trio CD ‘Three Flow’ was reviewed by Richard Palmer (Biographer for Oscar Peterson’s ‘A Jazz Odyssey’) and was his choice for CD of the year for Jazz Journal International.
 The CD was launched at The Pizza Express, Dean St., London to much praise.
-For 4 years from 2003-2007 he had the courage to put on his own Jazz Festival, The Hayne Barton Jazz Festival, where he featured the cream of British Jazz Talent from across the entire jazz spectrum including support for artistes from the Southwest.
+For 4 years from 2003-2007 he organised his own Jazz Festival, The Hayne Barton Jazz Festival, where he featured the cream of British Jazz Talent from across the entire jazz spectrum including support for artistes from the Southwest.

 The Jazz Rag Winter 2010